randyrossi/vicii-kawari/doc/FIRMWARE.md

 Board         | Firmware Link| Description
 --------------|------|---------
 Trion Mini    | [1.16](https://accentual.com/vicii-kawari/downloads/flash/LH/kawari_flash_1.16_MAINLH_multiboot.zip) | For the 'Mini' board.
-Trion Large w/ DVI   | [1.16 with DVI ](https://accentual.com/vicii-kawari/downloads/flash/LG/kawari_flash_1.16_MAINLG-DVI_multiboot.zip) | Enables DVI output via the micro-HDMI port.
+Trion Large w/ DVI   | [1.17 with DVI ](https://accentual.com/vicii-kawari/downloads/flash/LG/kawari_flash_1.17_MAINLG-DVI-29MHZ-U_multiboot.zip) | Enables DVI output via the micro-HDMI port.
 The RGB header is not enabled in this build (however, the CLK pin will be enabled with a dot clock signal).
 Regular Composite/S-Video out the regular rear jack is always available.
+Trion Large w/ DVI (480p/576p - Scaled) | [1.17 with DVI ](https://accentual.com/vicii-kawari/downloads/flash/LG/kawari_flash_1.17_MAINLG-DVI-27MHZ-S_multiboot.zip) | Same as above except uses more standard video modes and may result in better compatibility with some monitors that don't like to sync to the default firmware.
 Trion Large w/ RGB   | [1.16 with RGB ](https://accentual.com/vicii-kawari/downloads/flash/LG/kawari_flash_1.16_MAINLG-RGB_multiboot.zip) | Enables RGB output via the RGB header.
 DVI output is disabled in this build.
 Regular Composite/S-Video out the regular rear jack is always available.
 Spartan Large | [1.15](https://accentual.com/vicii-kawari/downloads/flash/LD/kawari_flash_1.15_MAINLD_multiboot.zip) | Only 7 of these boards were produced.
 Both DVI and RGB are enabled.
 (This model is unlikely to work with the EVO64)
 Spartan Large (Beta) | [1.15](https://accentual.com/vicii-kawari/downloads/flash/T/kawari_flash_1.15_MAIN_multiboot.zip) | Only 10 of these boards were produced.
 Both DVI and RGB are enabled.
 (This model is unlikely to work with the EVO64)